-Freeland Hall is the new Village Hall in Freeland.
-It is situated in the centre of the Village opposite the Yeoman Public House on Wroslyn Road.
+Freeland Hall is situated in the centre of the Village opposite the Yeoman Public House on Wroslyn Road.
 Its Postcode is OX29 8AL.

 The first phase of the construction (the main hall with kitchen, toilets and store-rooms) was officially opened on 16th Sept 2011 by Rt Hon David Cameron, our local MP and Prime Minister.

 The builder was Hyatt Construction Ltd., Unit 3, Station Lane, Witney, the Architect was Ray Tollady,dip arch (Oxford) 43 Ducklington Lane, Witney, the Quantity Surveyor was Rowland Butt of Brading Butt, 3 Meadow Court, High Street, Witney, and the Health & Safety Consultant was Brian Leech of B & L Associates Ltd., Freeland.

 Funding for the first phase came from a £100,000 grant from West Oxfordshire District Council, a £50,000 grant from Waste Recycling Environmental Ltd (WREN) and local fund-raising, including £9,100 raised by Freeland Open Gardens as well as generous private anonymous donations.
 The remainder of the £500,000 project came from a loan from the Public Works Loan Board repayable over 25 years from the Precept.

 The second phase of the project (originally called the Community Recreation Facility - or CRF) was the construction of modern sports changing rooms and a community recreation and meeting room (“The Newell Room”).